Mark IV (software): Mark IV

+Sale

-MARK IV went to Sterling Software in 1985 as part of that company's acquisition of Informatics General.
+Mark IV went to Sterling Software in 1985 as part of that company's acquisition of Informatics General.
 As CA VISION:BUILDER, it became part of the product suite from Computer Associates once that company acquired Sterling Software in 2000.
 Following the acquisition of Computer Associates by Broadcom Inc in 2018, CA VISION:BUILDER was listed as a legacy product by the new owner.